Protectorate General to Pacify the West: 8th century

+In 753 Tang forces defeated Baltistan (Greater Bolü).

-In 754 Tang forces defeated Baltistan (Greater Bolü) and Tibetan forces.
+In 754 Tang forces defeated Tibetan forces at Boxian.

 In 755 the An Lushan Rebellion occurred and the Tang dynasty withdrew 200,000 soldiers from the Western Regions to protect the capital.
 In 763 the Tibetan Empire conquered Yanqi.
 In the same year the Tang capital was briefly taken by the Tibetans before they were forced to retreat.

 Dignitary seized by soldiers.
 Kumtura painting, 8th–9th century CE.

 In 764 the Tibetan Empire invaded the Hexi Corridor and conquered Liang Prefecture, cutting off the Anxi and Beiting protectorates from the Tang dynasty.
 However Anxi and Beiting were left relatively unmolested under the leadership of Guo Xin and Li Yuanzhong.

 In 780 Guo Xin and Li Yuanzhong were officially made protectorate generals after sending secret messages to Emperor Dezong of Tang.

 In 787 the Tibetan Empire conquered Qiuci.
 In 789 the monk Wukong passed through Shule, Yutian, Gumo, Qiuci, Yanqi, and Ting Prefecture and found that they all had Chinese commanders and were free from Tibetan or Uyghur control.
+Shule was garrisoned by Lu Yang, Yutian by Zheng Ju, Gumo (Weirong/Bohan/Buhu and Jusede/Tumxuk) by Su Cen and Jia Quan, Qiuci by Guo Xin, Yanqi by Yang Riyou, and Ting Prefecture by Yang Xigu.
 This contradicts the previous conquests of Yanqi and Qiuci by the Tibetan Empire in 763 and 787, assertions made by Yuri Bregel in his An Historical Atlas of Central Asia.

 In 792 the Tibetan Empire conquered Yutian.
 It is unclear what happened to Shule (Kashgar), Shache (Yarkand), or Gumo (Aksu).
 According to O. Pritsak, Kashgar came under Karluk domination around this time, but this is disputed by Christopher I. Beckwith.